KavithaPooja/Mobile_App_Project_Independent/README.md

 2. Open the project folder in Android Studio.
 3. Build and run the app on your preferred device.

-## Contributing

-Contributions are always welcome!
-If you're interested in contributing to the Quiz Application, follow these steps:

-1. Fork this repository to your GitHub account.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Open a pull request, and provide a detailed explanation of your changes.

 ## Live Demo: